Lebanon's largest Christian bloc warns against sidelining president | Politics

 Diab's government has stayed on in a caretaker capacity.
 On Monday, the 18th meeting between Hariri and Aoun failed to produce any concrete results.

 Lebanon is in the throes of a deep financial crisis that is posing the biggest threat to its stability since the 1975-1990 civil war.
 A new cabinet is needed to carry out reforms that could unlock foreign aid.
-(Writing by Maha El Dahan Editing by Alex Richardson and Frances Kerry)
+(Writing by Maha El Dahan Editing by Frances Kerry and David Holmes)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)